InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### checkFranchiseBalance

-Allow owner to check the withdrawable franchise balance
+Allow owner to check the withdrawable franchise balance.
+Remaining balance must be enough for all unspent deposits to be withdrawn by depositors.
+Invokable only by owner.

 ```solidity
 function checkFranchiseBalance() external view onlyOwner